Lonnie Lee: Biography

 His singles in 1960 were, "Starlight Star Bright" (January), which reached No. 3 in Sydney, "Yes Indeed I Do" (May), "I Found a New Love" (September).
 The latter reached No. 2 in Sydney.
 He then followed with "Sit Around and Talk to Me" (March 1961), "When the Bells Stop Ringing" (January 1962), "Don't You Know Pretty Baby" (March) and an extended play, Sitting by the River.
 His last single was in 1969 with his own track, "Sad Over Someone".
-By the mid-1960s his backing band were Jeff Denton on bass guitar and piano, Graham Dunn on rhythm guitar, Frank Griffith on drums and Lance Ransome on lead guitar.
+By the mid-1960s his backing band were called the New Leemen and comprised Jeff Denton on bass guitar and piano, Graham Dunn on rhythm guitar, Frank Griffith on drums and Lance Ransome on lead guitar.
 Lee was the first Australian to have a full colour album cover and to record a stereo album.